Keto alcohol – the best and the worst drinks

-- Champagne or dry sparkling wine – one glass contains about 1 grams of net carbs.
+- Champagne or sparkling wine (extra dry or brut) – one glass contains about 2 grams of net carbs and 95 calories.

-- Dry wine – red or white – one glass contains about 2 grams of net carbs.
+- Dry wine – red or white – one glass contains about 2 grams of net carbs and 120 calories.

-- “Skinny Bitch” – one long drink contains 0 grams of carbs.
+- Vodka & Soda – one long drink contains 0 grams of carbs and 115 calories.

-- Whiskey – one drink contains 0 grams of carbs.
+- Whiskey – one drink contains 0 grams of carbs and 115 calories.

-- Dry Martini – one cocktail contains 0 grams of carbs.
+- Dry Martini – one cocktail contains 0 grams of carbs and 115 calories.

 Similar keto guides

 Keto alcohol: the best and the worst drinks - the evidence

 This guide is written by Dr. Andreas Eenfeldt, MD and was last updated on December 8, 2022.
 It was medically reviewed by Dr. Michael Tamber, MD on November 29, 2021.

 The guide contains scientific references.
 You can find these in the notes throughout the text, and click the links to read the peer-reviewed scientific papers.
 When appropriate we include a grading of the strength of the evidence, with a link to our policy on this.
 Our evidence-based guides are updated at least once per year to reflect and reference the latest science on the topic.

 All our evidence-based health guides are written or reviewed by medical doctors who are experts on the topic.
 To stay unbiased we show no ads, sell no physical products, and take no money from the industry.
 We're fully funded by the people, via an optional membership.
 Most information at Diet Doctor is free forever.

 Read more about our policies and work with evidence-based guides, nutritional controversies, our editorial team, and our medical review board.